 What we’re building

-We’re building a marketing tool that tightly integrates with modern CRMs like Pipedrive.
+We’re building a marketing tool that tightly integrates with modern CRMs like Pipedrive, Copper and HubSpot CRM.
 You can automate email marketing campaigns on our own platform or via Mailchimp, track email and website behavior from click to conversion and get insights on which channels and workflows close the most deals.
 Nothing more, nothing less.

 We’ll be building fewer features than many other marketing tools.
 Sometimes this will mean building a deep integration instead and sometimes this will mean finding novel solutions to problems one would typically solve by building a new view or a feature.